 Or perhaps you’ll be influenced by the United States Navy, which is actively preparing for an ice-free Arctic Ocean.
 Indeed, a major study commissioned by the Pentagon asserts that climate change is a greater threat to national security than terrorism.
 Even oil companies (see here, for example) acknowledge the facts of climate change and its human causes.

 There is a dedicated group of climate change “skeptics” who insist either that climate change is a myth or that its risks are overstated.
-Since causation is such a difficult matter to ascertain to everyone’s satisfaction (and especially to the asserted satisfaction of those whose financial status is threatened by climate change).
+Since causation is such a difficult matter to ascertain to everyone’s satisfaction (and especially to the asserted satisfaction of those whose financial status is threatened by climate change), there will be some kind of debate about this for the foreseeable future.
 But no serious climate scientist believes that sea level will rise less than a meter this century unless we get off fossil fuels with great haste.
 Many forecasts are much grimmer.
 At least 20 port cities will be seriously exposed to coastal flooding risks in the coming decades including Mumbai, Calcutta, Ho Chi Minh City, Shanghai, Bangkok, Tokyo, Miami, Alexandria, and New York (as Hurricane Sandy demonstrated).

 But even if the science were in dispute, when an activity raises threats of harm to human health or the environment, precautionary measures should be taken even if some cause and effect relationships are not fully established.
 In this context the proponent of a threatening activity, rather than the public, should bear the burden of persuasion.
 If they cannot do so — by establishing that climate change is not a substantive risk — then we should act as if climate change is a major risk to our lives and health.
 This approach is particularly appropriate, as Nassim Taleb points out, because the extent of the threat and the risks are so high.
 As Taleb explains, we should readily use a headache pill if it is deemed effective at a 95 percent confidence level but assiduously avoid such a pill if it is established that it is “not lethal” at a 95 percent confidence level.